How to Spend the Best Long Weekend in Auckland

 This gallery is the best place to go if you want to learn more about traditional New Zealand art and take a look at famous paintings by the country's most recognized artists.

-☂️ Visit the Auckland Art Gallery with a tour
+☂️ See the Auckland Art Gallery on a tour

 See the Merchants' Houses on Princes Street